Our History

 Initial Infrastructural Development

 Imbued with fortitude, resilience, and equanimity, the attempts made by the National Liberation Council government to close down the college did not deter Mr. Dosoo but, rather, served as a catalyst for him to fulfill his mission.
 Notwithstanding the very limited financial resources at their disposal, Mr. Dosoo and his administration went ahead to embark on infrastructural development.
-As part of their austere measures, they convinced the pioneer students to form a ‘Workers’ Brigade’ of a sort which offered its skills and labour willingly to put up new structures on the campus.
-These structures include the Staff Common Room, the two-in-one garage, a block of four classrooms and a store, a long dormitory block with a house master’s rooms attached (Palace), the old dining cum assembly hall, and a garage attached to the first bungalow where the then Principal lived with his family.
-These were all built for gratis through the sweat and toil of the pioneering students.
-They have, indeed, contributed, in no small measure, their quota to the development of their alma mater and they deserve a lot of commendation.
+As part of their austere measures, they convinced the pioneer students to form a ‘Workers Brigade’ of a sort which offered its skills and labour willingly to put up new structures on the campus.
+These structures include the Staff Common Room, the two-in-one garage, a block of four classrooms and a store, a long dormitory block with a house master’s room attached (Palace), the old dining cum assembly hall, and a garage attached to the first bungalow where the then Principal lived with his family.
+These were all commendably built gratis through the sweat and toil of the pioneering students.

 Ban Lifted on Fresh Admissions